Nicole Blackstock

 What do you attribute your success to?

-I attribute my success to the independence and hands-on work ethic I developed growing up as an only child in a small town.
+I attribute my success to the independence and hands-on work ethic I developed growing up in a small town.
 There wasn't anyone else in my class in my town, so all my friends were different age groups, and I had to do things on my own from an early age.
 My family - my dad, mom, and grandparents - always taught me how to do things hands-on.
-They showed me how to garden, how to bake things from scratch, all those old skills, and it was always very hands-on learning.
+They showed me how to garden and bake from scratch; it was always very hands-on learning.
 That hard work ethic of just going in and getting it done from the basics is what I've carried with me and taught my kids.
-I tell them, okay, you want to go do it?
-Let's go do it.
-Let's just get in, do it, figure it out.
-I'm a very hands-on learner - if you're going to tell me I need to do something, I'm going to dive in and literally figure out how it works.
+I tell them, " You want to go do it?
+Let's get in, figure it out," I'm a very hands-on learner - if you're going to tell me I need to do something, I'm going to dive in and literally figure out how it works.
 I'll ask questions, start looking things up, and figure out how it all works.
-I just want to learn it all, learn how to do the things, and you just need to keep learning.
+I want to learn it all, learn how to do the things, and you need to keep learning.
 That persistence and curiosity, that willingness to just keep learning and never stop, is what drives everything I do.

 What advice would you give to young women entering your industry?

-You need to find your comfort spot, find the place that you feel the most comfortable, where you feel that you are the most confident and you don't feel like you've got the imposter syndrome - which I still have all the time, just because it's hard to step into a spot where you're like, am I really in my spot?
-Do people really see me?
-But find a place where you're comfortable, find a place where you feel like you've got the knowledge base that you are confident in, and then just do it.
-If you've got any ounce of confidence in it, take that step.
-The people that don't see that you have got that confidence, then they're not your people.
+You need to find your comfort spot, where you feel the most confident (and you can put the imposter syndrome behind you - which I get, it's hard) But find that place where you're comfortable, where you feel like you've got the knowledge base that are confident in, you've got an ounce of confidence in it, take that step, do it.
+If others try keep trying to push you down, when you can visible see the progress, then they're not your people.
 They don't have your back.
-They can take a step back, whatever.
 You take the step forward, go for it, try it, and see what happens.
-That can be your path.
+That could be your path.
 You're not gonna know until you try, so take the leap.

 What are the biggest challenges or opportunities in your field right now?